Ypertex/blog/content/articles/the-best-of-both-vucas/index.md

 When you go to the movies, you want to be treated properly on the relationship level by the employees.
 You want to know on the process level when exactly your movie starts.
 On these two levels, any surprise is a bad surprise.

-When it comes to the film itself, it'd be utterly boring if it'd be stable, certain, straight forward, or unambiguous.
+When it comes to the film itself, it'd be utterly boring if it were stable, certain, straightforward, or unambiguous.
 Surprises in movies are the reason why you want to see them in the first place.
-The movies you liked most were the ones that surprised you best.
+The movies you liked most were the ones that surprised you most.
 {{</note>}}

 {{<note class="alert-secondary mt-5">}}
 ###### <i class="las la-lightbulb"></i> Example 2: Your Marriage

 It's obvious that nobody's happy about volatility, uncertainty, complexity, or ambiguity on the relationship level in their marriage.
-The same goes for the process level: You'd want it to be clear when it's your turn to bring the kids to school---and when it's your partner's turn.
+The same goes for the process level: You'd want it to be clear when it's your turn to bring the kids to school—and when it's your partner's turn.

 If the two fundamental levels are OK, you're ready to deal with everything that life throws at you.
 Some of it might be annoying, some of it might bring new opportunities.
 {{</note>}}